lc700x/desktop2stereo/readme.md

     Select the **Stereo Mix** device name ended with `stereo.monitor` i.e. `alsa_output.pci-xxxx_xx_1x.x.analog-stereo.monitor`.
 4. Set a **Stream Key**, default is `live`.
 5. (Optional) Adjust the **Audio Delay**, `negative` value means play the audio in advance before the video, `positive` value means delay the audio play after the video.
+6. (Optional) It is recommended to use a second (virtual) screen with a resolution equal to or larger than the main screen to place the Stereo Viewer window.
+    > [!Tip]
+    > If using `Full-SBS` output at the same resolution as the main screen, you will need a screen with twice the width of the original screen.
+For example, if the main screen is `4K (3840x2160)`, the second (virtual) screen needs to be `8K (7680x2160)`.
-6. The other settings are the same as the **Local Viewer**, click `Run` button to run.
+7. The other settings are the same as the **Local Viewer**, click `Run` button to run.
-7. On client device, key in the streaming URL according to the **Stream Protocal**.
+8. On client device, key in the streaming URL according to the **Stream Protocal**.

 ### **MJPEG Streamer** mode
 ![MJPEG Streamer](./assets/MJPEG.png)